-We pursue a strategy aimed at strengthening our leadership in white cement, high added value solutions and special cements.
-We aim for operational excellence, product innovation and sustainability as tools to continue to grow and generate higher returns for our stakeholders.
+We pursue a sustainable growth strategy aimed at creating value for all stakeholders.
+We strive for operational excellence, product innovation and sustainability as key tools to continue to grow and generate value over time.

 Growth and positioning

 The Plan envisages the achievement of the following targets in 2025, which exclude IAS 29 impact and non-recurring items:

 - Revenue up to around EUR 2 billion, with a compounded annual growth rate (CAGR) of 5-6%.
 Over the period of the Plan, a moderate increase in sales volumes of cement, ready mixed concrete and aggregates is expected in all geographical areas, starting from 2024; the Asia-Pacific region is expected to see volumes recover as early as 2023.
 Any price increase is expected to offset the significant increase in energy, raw material and logistics costs.